 Over the course of a week in Rome that July 43 world records would come tumbling down in a record-smashing spree that set the swimming world completely on its head.

 No longer was it about swimming speed—suddenly the tech suit was the thing winning the medals.
-Swimmers like Michael Phelps, fresh off his decimating performance in 2008, was being handily beaten simply because he wasn’t wearing a super-suit.
+Swimmers like Michael Phelps, fresh off his decimating performance in 2008, were being handily beaten simply because he wasn’t wearing a super-suit.

 Paul Biedermann’s 200m freestyle was perhaps the most excruciating example.
 He dropped 4 full seconds in less than a year to swim a 1:42.00, a time that still stands.